elixirschool/elixirschool/lessons/advanced/typespec.md

 lang: en
 ---

 In this lesson we will learn about `@spec` and `@type` syntax.
-First is more syntax complement for writing documentation that could by analyzed by tools.
+First is more syntax complement for writing documentation that could be analyzed by tools.
 Second helps us to write more readable and easier to understand code.

 {% include toc.html %}